isc-projects/kea/doc/sphinx/arm/hooks.rst

 user_chk: Checking User Access
 ==============================

-The user_chk library is the first hooks library published by ISC.
+The user_chk library is the first hook library published by ISC.
 It serves several purposes:

 -  To assign "new" or "unregistered" users to a restricted subnet, while